oliburt/sockets-messenger-frontend/README.md

 You can download node [here](https://nodejs.org/en/).
 Npm should be installed with Node.

-You can then clone this directory onto your machine, open the root directory in your terminal and run
+You can then fork and clone this directory onto your machine, open the root directory in your terminal and run

 ```
 npm install